 Among these other celestial beings is the Archangel Jehudiel, who like the others has a special role in God's plan.
 Jehudiel is known as the angel of work.
 In particular, he watches over those who work for God's glory, encouraging them, strengthening them and giving them wisdom.

 In Colossians 2:13 to 3:3 Saint Paul writes about angels, but he is not describing the kind of benevolent care that Jehudiel and the others have for us.
 He is concerned that some people misunderstand what angels are, and give them a kind of respect that should be offered only to God.

 Paul's worry is that false teachers are exerting great influence over the Colossian Christians.
 These teachers seem outwardly to be following the Gospel's warnings against self-indulgence, by "promoting rigor of devotion and self-abasement and severity to the body" (2:23).
 But such teaching is empty and even harmful, Paul says, because it doesn't come from Christ.
 It is the result of someone being "puffed up without reason by his sensuous mind" (2:18) and pretending to have some kind of supernatural knowledge.
 It only has the "appearance of wisdom."

 "What's wrong with you, Colossians?"
 Paul seems to be asking.
 He reminds them that when they learned to worship Jesus Christ as the true God, they were freed from the old, oppressive belief that "elemental spirits" ruled their lives and must be placated.
 Why, he asks, are they now willing to listen to these teachers who ask them to return to the worship of angels?
-Why do they agree to submit to unnecessary regulations: "Do not handle, Do not taste, Do not touch" (2:21)?
+Why do they agree to submit to unnecessary regulations such as "Do not handle, Do not taste, Do not touch" (2:21)?